jinmeiz/machine_learning_studies/machine_learning_questions.md

 It refers to a process where a model trained on one problem is used in some way on a second, related problem.
 Pre-trained models can be used as classifier, feature extractor (layers of pre-trained model are frozen during training), weight initilization (layers are trained during training).

-# Kullback-Leibler Divergence

-The Kullback-Leibler Divergence score, or KL divergence score, quantifies how much one probability distribution differs from another probability distribution.
-KL divergence can be calculated as the negative sum of probability of each event in P multiplied by the log of the probability of the event in Q over the probability of the event in P:

-$$$ KL(P||Q) = - \sum P(X) log(P(X) / Q(X))$

-The intuition for the KL divergence score is that when the probability for an event from P is large, but the probability for the same event in Q is small, there is a large divergence.
-When the probability from P is small and the probability from Q is large, there is also a large divergence, but not as large as the first case.